 Notes

-- *any 0.8 to 1 ounce bag of freeze dried strawberries will work fine.
+- Freeze-dried strawberries:* Any 0.8 to 1 ounce bag of freeze dried strawberries will work fine.
 You can also use freeze dried strawberry powder and skip the step of grinding into a powder.

 I made these with leftover cornflakes instead of rice krispies.
 Delicious!
 Thanks for the recipe 😊